Scaratech/Vapor/README.md

 > Currently Vapor does **not** have a public demo, nor are the games themselves.
 This is so I don't get DMCAd!

 ## What Exactly is Vapor?
 Vapor is a games website focused on providing a high quality experience and high quality games.
 What makes Vapor different is its offline support, you can download games to the browers built-in storage (OPFS) and play all the games available fully offline (sometimes this can even work to bypass web-filters).
-Vapor also provides a high quality selection of games, mainly WASM ports, not the regular slop you would find on game websites.
+Vapor also provides a high quality selection of games, mainly WASM ports, not the regular slop you would find on other game websites.

 ![Screenshot](./assets/ss1.png) | ![Screenshot 2](./assets/ss2.png) |
 | --- | --- |